pulsatrix-emobility/esp-idf/docs/en/api-reference/peripherals/ledc.rst

 More Control Over PWM
 """""""""""""""""""""

-There are several lower level timer-specific functions that can be used to change PWM settings:
+There are several individual timer-specific functions that can be used to change PWM output:

 * :cpp:func:`ledc_timer_set`
 * :cpp:func:`ledc_timer_rst`
 * :cpp:func:`ledc_timer_pause`
 * :cpp:func:`ledc_timer_resume`

-The first two functions are called "behind the scenes" by :cpp:func:`ledc_channel_config` to provide a startup of a timer after it is configured.
+The first two functions are called "behind the scenes" by :cpp:func:`ledc_timer_config` to provide a startup of a timer after it is configured.

 Use Interrupts